-Read More: this link will take you to a library of articles on teaching and supporting students remotely.
+Read More: this link will take you to a Library of Articles on supporting students.

 Technologies beyond email:

-- For an A-Z Directory of Canvas: visit Using Canvas Tools**
+- For Canvas Communication: visit Using Canvas Tools

-- For Google, Zoom, and other applications: visit IT's Preparing to Work Remotely
+- For Google Meet, Zoom, and other applications: visit IT's Preparing to Work Remotely

 - IMPORTANT: to prevent "Zoom bombing" read what it is here and how to prevent it by watching the video: Zoom 101: Securing your Meetings and Virtual Classrooms .